 The impact is huge.
 Think about it!
 As thousands of people go meatless at least during a whole month, they are not only saving those animals, but also protecting the environment, and improving their health.
 Many brands, restaurants, and supermarkets around the world are part of the movement and offer special vegan menus.

 The Veganuary challenge started in the U.K. in 2014 when a non-profit organization encouraged people to go vegan during January.
 January in our opinion is the perfect month for this.
 Not just because it is that time of the year, we tend to make good resolutions for the year ahead but also because many people accept the idea to detox their systems after all that extra food that comes with Christmas and New Year’s celebrations.

 Veganism believes in a cruelty-free world.
 A world where food production does not pollute our planet.
 It is easy to find information about how our production and consumption patterns are driving to climate change and wild animal populations to extinction.

 HEALTH AND VEGANISM

 To be honest, there are different opinions and we still need to go deeper into what experts may say about a 100% plant-based diet.
 But we are sure that increasing the intake of greens in your daily meals will bring many benefits to you, such as reducing the risk of type 2 diabetes, heart disease, and cancer.
 Plants are rich in fiber, vitamins, minerals, phytonutrients, and hydration.
 So the mix of greens and grains is essential for your healthy cocktail.

 A month is pretty doable, we think.
 However, note that trying Veganuary requires effort and you need to commit to planning your meals, especially if you want to go beyond January.
-You must make sure that you are having an adequate intake of nutrients in order to keep your body in balance.
+You must make sure that you have an adequate intake of nutrients to keep your body in balance.